OpenMoonRay/openmoonray-docs/docs/overview/index.md

 ## Getting MoonRay

 The easiest way to obtain MoonRay for testing and evaluation is to use the pre-built **Docker container image**.
-Inside a Docker container you can run MoonRay from the command-line to render scenes in written in RDL2 (Moonray's native format) or USD (using HdMoonRay from its command-line program `hd_render`).
+Inside a Docker container you can run MoonRay from the command-line to render scenes in written in RDL2 (MoonRay's native format) or USD (using HdMoonRay from its command-line program `hd_render`).
 On Linux hosts with X you should also be able to run the GUI programs `moonray_gui` and `arras_render`.

 [Running MoonRay from the Docker Image](running-from-docker)